The Origins of English Tea

 - Roll the pieces in vanilla yogurt, then in unsweetened shredded coconut.

 - Place in the center of a round plate on a paper doily.

 - Serve immediately.

-Whether served from a buffet table or enjoyed as a sit-down tea at the dining table, tea should be a leisurely meal to be savored by guests.
+Whether served from a buffet table or enjoyed as a seated tea at the dining table, tea should be a leisurely meal to be savored by guests.
 See to the freshening of the cups by adding more tea and hot water as needed.
-This tradition is embraced by men, women, and children alike as each is welcomed to pick and choose favorite foods from the table.
+This tradition is embraced by men, women, and children alike, as each is welcome to pick and choose favorite foods from the table.

 © 2012 Catherine Tally